experimental-informatics/hands-on-text-generators/dataset-list.md

 https://www.inf.uni-hamburg.de/en/inst/ab/lt/resources/data.html: Collection of language resources for different NLP research projects.
 Datasets range from web-scale pre-processed corpora, distributional thesauri, named entity annotation, semantic and lexical substitution, multi-word and complex word annotations to recordings and acoustic models for speech recognition in German.
 Our datasets are distributed under CC-BY 4.0 license, i.e. free to use for all, whenever possible

-### German Translation & Parallel Text Datasets

-[Cross-lingual projection of semantic roles](http://www.nlpado.de/~sebastian/data/srl_data.shtml): An annotated 1000-sentence dataset from the English-German EUROPARL bitext parallel corpora.

-[German-English Text](https://github.com/bicici/SMTData/blob/master/German-English_WordAlignment.zip): A manually aligned German-English parallel corpus for word alignment.

-[Vietnamese German Dataset](https://www.kaggle.com/flightstar/vietnamese-german-dataset): Vietnamese-German dictionary used for model transformation languages in deep learning, machine learning, and dictionary applications.

-### German Sentiment Analysis Datasets

-[SentimentWortschatz](https://www.kaggle.com/rtatman/german-sentiment-analysis-toolkit): A German sentiment analysis toolkit containing 3,468 German words  sorted by sentiment.
-It lists positive and negative polarity bearing  words as well as their part-of-speech tag and inflections (if  applicable).

-[The Potsdam Twitter Sentiment Corpus](https://github.com/WladimirSidorenko/PotTS): A dataset of 7,992 German tweets manually annotated with fine-grained  opinion relations.
-The dataset includes sentiment-relevant elements such as opinion spans, their respective sources and targets, as well as  terms with their possible contextual negations and modifiers.

-[German Emotion Dictionary](https://bitbucket.org/rklinger/german-emotion-dictionary/): In this repository, dictionaries for German emotion analysis for seven fundamental emotions are available.

-[SCARE](http://www.romanklinger.de/scare/): A sentiment corpus of Google Play Store app reviews with fine-grained  annotations in German.
-For each review the mentioned application aspects (e.g. application design or usability), subjective phrases, and  polarity are annotated.

-[Opinion Compound Dataset](http://www.coli.uni-saarland.de/~miwieg/naacl_2016_op_compounds_data.tgz): A dataset of roughly 3,000 German compounds that have been annotated with regard to opinion roles.

-[ANGST German affectiveness ratings](http://link.springer.com/article/10.3758/s13428-013-0426-y): Valence, arousal, dominance ratings for about one thousand German words.

-### German Audio Datasets

-[Open Speech Data Corpus for German](http://www.voxforge.org/home/forums/other-languages/german/open-speech-data-corpus-for-german): Audio recordings using several speakers from the LT and the  Teleccoperation group.
-The dataset contains roughly 35 hours of speech,  featuring about 180 speakers reading sentences from German Wikipedia,  protocols from European Parliament and individual commands.

-[Spoken Wikipedia Corpora](https://nats.gitlab.io/swc/): Dataset of aligned spoken Wikipedia articles from the English, German,  and Dutch Wikipedia.
-Hundreds of hours of aligned audio, and annotations can be mapped back to the original html.

-[CSS10 German](https://www.kaggle.com/bryanpark/german-single-speaker-speech-dataset): Single speaker speech datasets in German, composed of short audio clips from LibriVox audiobooks and their aligned texts.

 ---

 ### (Free) Online Archives